Witt-Phillips/472-Final-Project/README.md

-# CPSC 472 Final Project
+<h1 align="center">CPSC 472 Final Project</h1>

+---
 ## Getting Webots to work with PyCharm
 ### Useful links:

 - [Webots, Using your IDE](https://cyberbotics.com/doc/guide/using-your-ide?tab-os=macos&tab-language=python)
 - [Webots, Running and External Controller](https://cyberbotics.com/doc/guide/running-extern-robot-controllers?version=R2021b&tab-language=python&tab-os=macos)

-So you can get Pycharm from [JetBrains](https://www.jetbrains.com/community/education/#students) for free if you have a student email; I think there is just a slight email process and verification process.
+So you can get Pycharm from [JetBrains](https://www.jetbrains.com/community/education/#students) for free if you have a student email; I think there is just a slight email and verification process.

 Once you have PyCharm installed you can open the project folder in Pycharm with the base directory being the repo folder from GitHub.
 The scripts that I have been working with are all in the lib/ folder and the binaries are in the bin/ folder.

+---
-To start off there are some things in settings that you have to do:
+## To start off there are some things in settings that you have to do:
 #### 1. Go to PyCharm > Settings -> Project: 472-Final-Project
    -Make sure that the project interpreter is set to Python 3.8 in 472-Final-Project/bin/python
 ![Alt text](refs/image.png)